 - Conduct cutting-edge marriage and family therapy research.
-Seven of our students have received American Association for Marriage and Family Therapy Dissertation Awards.
+Eight of our students have received American Association for Marriage and Family Therapy Dissertation Awards.

 - Disseminate new knowledge.
 Each year, our students are authors on numerous professional publications and regularly present their work at national and regional conferences.

 - Promote culturally competent practice.
-Eleven current and former students are American Association for Marriage and Family Therapy Minority Fellows.
+Fourteen current and former students are American Association for Marriage and Family Therapy Minority Fellows.